h8d13/Hadeboot/README.md

 ![Screenshot from 2025-01-19 14-34-07](https://github.com/user-attachments/assets/bd940ca0-9754-4a69-a8df-8b5e987c069c)
 ![image](https://github.com/user-attachments/assets/be37ca66-1377-4e4c-9e5b-c4cd0b56f9f5)

-You can also configure actions easily (config.json) and more.
-The idea is to enhance a workflow, not replicating existing things but isntead having a simple local version of tools that are useful for everyday use.
+The idea is to enhance a workflow, not replicating existing things but instead having a simple local version of tools that are useful for everyday use and easily link tools for regular usage.

 QoL for large projects, I wanted to make sure that I have everything at the end of my fingertips.

 The result is a clean folder with clear direction.
 Save modules/config for machine sided needs, and build out the rest of a project.
 It's also fully local with '.' files and configs for easy modification.